US House considers proxy voting during coronavirus crisis

 Pelosi has criticized President Donald Trump’s rush to ease stay-home rules so Americans can get back to work and restart the economy as “almost sinful.”

-At her weekly press briefing earlier Thursday, Pelosi sounded reluctant to implement House voting changes, warning, “It’s not as easy as you may think.”
+At her weekly press briefing earlier Thursday, Pelosi sounded reluctant to implement House more sweeping voting changes, warning, “It’s not as easy as you may think.”

 “The sooner we can get rid of the pandemic, the sooner we can get to work,” Pelosi said.
 “In the meantime, the shelter in place, the social distancing, that is a very effective way to go forward.”